 \section{SymTO $\cD(D_8)$ and nearby gapped phases}

-Having identified the emergent SymTO $\mathcal{D}(D_8)$ of the gapless spin-$\tfrac{1}{2}$ Heisenberg chain, we now employ this symTO to constrain the possible neighboring phases.
+Having identified the emanant symTO of the gapless spin-$1/2$ Heisenberg chain as the quantum double $\mathcal{D}(D_8)$, we now employ this symTO to constrain the neighboring gapped phases.
 To this end, we first review the properties of the $D_8$ quantum double.

 \begin{widetext}